gayathripittu/Data-Structures/Min-hop path finding_BFS_Algorithm/Readme.md

 ## Results

-The results of Project 2C demonstrate the BFS algorithm's effectiveness in solving the minimum-hop path problem in airport network graphs.
-Tests on graphs of varying sizes showed that the algorithm's performance aligns with its theoretical time complexity of O(V+E), where V is the number of vertices and E is the number of edges, confirming its efficiency and scalability for practical applications.
+The results of the project demonstrate the effectiveness of the BFS algorithm in solving the minimum-hop path problem in airport network graphs.
+Tests on graphs of varying sizes showed that the algorithm's performance aligns with its theoretical time complexity of O(V+E), where V is the number of vertices and E is the number of edges.
+This confirms its efficiency and scalability for practical applications.

-This project highlights the BFS algorithm's utility in real-world graph problems.The experimental results confirmed the theoretical time complexity of O(V+E), where V is the number of vertices and E is the number of edges